github/docs/content/organizations/managing-access-to-your-organizations-repositories/viewing-people-with-access-to-your-repository.md

 ---
 title: Viewing people with access to your repository
-intro: 'Organization owners can view people’s access to a repository within an organization.
-Owners of organizations using {% data variables.product.prodname_ghe_cloud %} or {% data variables.product.prodname_ghe_server %} can also export a CSV list of people who have access to a repository.'
+intro: 'You can view{% ifversion ghec or ghes or ghae %} and export{% endif %} a list of people with access to a repository within an organization.'
 redirect_from:
   - /articles/viewing-people-with-access-to-your-repository
   - /github/setting-up-and-managing-organizations-and-teams/viewing-people-with-access-to-your-repository